Dafar01/NU-ROUV/README.md

 - The pillars designed in [the bottom part of the controller](/3D_Designs/Controller_Bottom.STL) are weak.
 Consider adding a fillet between the bottom of the case and the pillars, and between the top pillars and bottom pillars.

 ## Software
-The software implementation of both circuits and the machine learning pipeline are avaialble in the "Code" folder.
+The software implementation of both circuits and the machine learning pipeline are avaialble in the [Code](/Code) folder.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.